The

 Gap fee subsidy spending rules (inclusions)

-The gap fee subsidy is paid on top of other subsidies to make kindergarten free and covers a portion of the day’s fees, dependent on the number of hours the early childhood teacher is delivering the approved kindergarten program (for example, 2 7.5-hour days or 3 5-hour days).
+The gap fee subsidy is paid on top of other subsidies to make kindergarten free and covers a portion of the day’s fees, dependent on the number of hours the early childhood teacher is delivering the approved kindergarten program (e.g., two 7.5-hour days or three 5-hour days).

 The kindergarten program component of the day is free and is the out of pocket cost that families would normally pay after the child care subsidy.